livianunes/LN_Tools/README.md

 A set of Nuke toolsets I've built over the years as a compositor and Comp TD

+They're plain `.nk` toolsets for the most parts, some may have blinkscript and might need a recompile.
-They're plain `.nk` toolsets, so there's nothing to compile and nothing to break between Nuke versions.
-Documentation was mostly written by an LLM (Claude), so if there's something weird or off, now you know why.
+Documentation was mostly written by an LLM (Claude), so if there's something weird or wrong, now you know why.
+Sorry.

 <p align="center">
   <img src="LNToolsMenu.jpg" alt="The LN_Tools menu in Nuke's node toolbar">